flathub/com.gitbutler.gitbutler/README.md

 $ just flatpak --install
 ```

-If you used installed, you can now run the flatpak via `flatpak run com.gitbutler.app`, if you're not building for local consumption, continue on to the next step.
+If you used installed, you can now run the flatpak via `flatpak run com.gitbutler.gitbutler`, if you're not building for local consumption, continue on to the next step.

 ## Bundling

-Finally, to export an archive for sharing, you can generate a `com.gitbutler.app.flatpak` file in the root of the repository.
+Finally, to export an archive for sharing, you can generate a `com.gitbutler.gitbutler.flatpak` file in the root of the repository.

 ```
 $ just bundle